 Marketing budget allocation decides whether your spend compounds or evaporates.
 The channels are clear.
 The hard part is splitting a finite budget across them in a way that maps to how your buyers actually decide.
 This guide breaks down where marketing teams put their money, why those channels earn the spend, and how to set your own allocation with confidence.

 Start with a benchmark.
-Marketing budgets sit near 7.7% of company revenue, according to Gartner's CMO Spend Survey, though half of marketing leaders report 6% or less.
+Marketing budgets sit at 7.7% of company revenue in the 2025 Gartner CMO Spend Survey, though half of marketing leaders report 6% or less.
 Use that as a sanity check, not a rule.
 Your right number depends on growth stage, margins, and how crowded your category is.
 A new entrant fighting for awareness spends more aggressively than an established brand defending share.
+For the operational version of this, see our marketing budget allocation best practices.

 Three places marketers concentrate their budget